williampucs/web3jam-2022-summer/submissions/issue-3/README.md

 - **In most scenarios, we can only decide whether buy or not by an NFT's price, appearance and maybe perks.
 There are fewer ways to develop a deeper bond with the collections.**
 There're too many NFT projects(especially PFP genre) has few utilities except being used as a profile picture.
 The potentialities are out there to be developed.
-Projects such as Fabricant, Loots, and Some.place are providing objects in the metaverse.
+Some projects are providing objects in the metaverse.
 However, the owner of these objects should have the power to re-utilise them.

 - **Most NFT collections lack practical use cases, and holders cannot be a part of the creation process or offer their talents to the projects.**
 Nowadays, few projects involve holders as builders during the creation.
-Even for the projects that support customisation(e.g. Flovatar and MetaSoul), an owner of NFTs is still limited to the preset options provided by the project teams.
+Even for the projects that support customisation, an owner of NFTs is still limited to the preset options provided by the project teams.
 The thresholds for being a creator/builder are still very high for most participants, either for the creating skills or coding abilities.
 Moreover, growing audiences from zero to one is also a pain point for the creators.